Site icon Sancerres at Sunset

 Enola Gay

 On August 6, 1945, the B-29 Superfortress Enola Gay dropped the first atomic bomb on Hiroshima, Japan.
 On August 9, the United States bombed Nagasaki.
-President Harry S Truman believed that these attacks would convince Japan that defeat was inevitable.
+President Harry S Truman believed that these attacks would convince Japan that defeat was inevitable and bring an end to World War II.
 On August 15, Emperor Hirohito announced that Japan would unconditionally surrender.
 On September 2, Japan formally did so aboard the U.S.S.
 Missouri.

 SR-71 Blackbird

 During the same decade, Lockheed developed its top-secret, stealthy SR-71 Blackbird, a long-range, high-altitude, Mach 3+ aircraft, used for aerial reconnaissance — surveillance and intelligence-gathering — in other words, a spy plane.
-One of the 32 built is my favorite artifact at the museum.
+Lockheed built 32; one of them is at Udvar-Hazy.
+With its sleek, cool, otherworldly vibe, it’s my favorite artifact at the museum.

 U.S. superiority in technology like this was important for several reasons: